jayteaftw/conways-game-of-life-in-go/README.md

 ```
 #### Concurrent Update
-The concurrent algorithm is comprised of a simple load balancer model where work is created asynchronous [ func sendFrameOfWork() ] and sent to asynchronous worker routines [func worker(in <-chan int, out chan<- int)], which are initialized when the program first started, that compute said work and update the grid accordingly.
+The concurrent algorithm is comprised of a simple load balancer model where work is created asynchronous [ func sendFrameOfWork() ] and sent to asynchronous worker routines [func worker(in <-chan int, out chan<- int)], which are initialized when the program first starts, that compute said work and update the grid accordingly.

 ```
 func sendFrameOfWork(in chan<- int) {